 Playa Hermosa is located south of the town of San Juan del Sur.

-It is about 12 kilometers from town or about a 30 minute drive depending on road conditions, as once you leave town and
+It is about 12 kilometers from town or about a 20 minute drive.

 This is a pleasant drive with nice views of the countryside and